berkayberatsonmez/berkayberatsonmez/README.md

-- 🔭 I usually work on my own projects.
+- 🔭 I usually work on my projects.
-- 🌱 I’m currently learning Python, Java, Machine learning
+- 🌱 I’m currently learning Python, Java, and Machine learning
 - 📫 How to reach me: berkayberatsonmez@gmail.com or you can reach me through my social media accounts.

  🔗 **Connect with me**